 We all have had this shared experience:

-an alarm bell rings… and we ignore it.
+An alarm bell rings… and we ignore it.
 Over 20 years ago, Sime outlined how people react to various types of alarms (see the table below) yet we still work on a series of misconceptions relating to human behaviour during emergencies.
 Evacuation is a two-stage process consisting of the initial “reaction time” and then the actual “evacuation time”.

 The former of these is the time it takes the crowd to start to move, which is the human response to the different types of alarm signals: bell only, staff (such as fire marshals), Public Address (PA) announcements and combinations of these.

-The table below highlights the time to start to move and the time to clear the station from the Sime experiment.
+The table highlights the time to start to move and the time to clear the station from the Sime experiment.

 The combination of marshalling plus appropriate and informative information on the PA system provided the quickest and most appropriate behaviour for evacuation (1 minute 15 seconds, compared to 8 minutes 15 seconds for an alarm bell only, and users evacuated via the most appropriate exits).

 For compliance with the various building control regulations and guidance, the “evacuation time”, namely the travel distance to the nearest exit, the egress capacity, etc., is the criterion for occupancy.
 However, if the building occupants take time to start to move then the evacuation time will be a function of both the reaction time and the travel distance/egress capacity.
 As we can see from the table above, the nature of the alarm can stimulate much faster responses, this in turn can save lives, yet this process is often ignored.

 Behavioural based safety